Twitter Has Answers For Donald Trump, Who Wants To Know When People Will Thank Him For Firing James Comey

 In addition, as multiple media outlets have reported, Russia investigation Special Counsel Robert Mueller is believed to be looking closely at Trump’s firing of Comey as a case of possible obstruction of justice.

 So will Americans soon begin thanking Trump for firing Comey?
-Twitter users on Thursday had a few answers to Trump’s query — and most probably were not what Trump wanted to hear.
+Twitter users on Thursday had a few answers to Trump’s query, and most probably were not what Trump wanted to hear.

 What most Americans would like to say to Trump doesn't involve "Thank" comin' in front of the "you."https://t.co/cFsTYbN737